Mineriad: January and February 1999 mineriads

 The Jiu Valley miners left again for Bucharest, unhappy with the governmental reduction of the subsidies, which would result in the closing of the mines.
 The barricade installed by the gendarmes at Costești was crossed by the miners and near Râmnicu Vâlcea a Gendarmerie unit was ambushed by the miners.
 Reaching Râmnicu Vâlcea, they sequestered the prefect of Vâlcea County.
 Radu Vasile, Prime Minister at the time, negotiated an agreement with Miron Cozma, the miners' leader, at the Cozia Monastery, nearby.

 On 14 February 1999, Cozma was found guilty for the 1991 mineriad and sentenced for 18 years in prison.
 The miners led by Cozma left for Bucharest attempting a new mineriad, only this time they were stopped by the police at Stoenești, Olt.
 In the clash that followed, 100 policemen and 70 miners were wounded and at least one miner died.
 Cozma was arrested and sent to a prison in Rahova.

 Legal issues

-Ion Iliescu pardoned Cozma's sentence on December 15, 2004, a few days before his term ended, but revoked the decision two days later, having faced the outrage of Romanian and international media and politicians.
+Ion Iliescu pardoned Cozma's sentence on 15 December, 2004, a few days before his term ended, but revoked the decision two days later, having faced the outrage of Romanian and international media and politicians.

-Cozma successfully challenged the legality of the withdrawal of the pardoning, and on the 14th of June 2005 he was freed by the Judge Court of Dolj county.
-However, on September 28, 2005, Cozma was sentenced by the Romanian High Court of Cassation and Justice to serve 10 years in prison for the January 1999 Mineriad, which included time already served.
-His request to be released on parole was denied on June 2, 2006.
+Cozma successfully challenged the legality of the withdrawal of the pardoning, and on 14 June 2005 he was freed by the Judge Court of Dolj county.
+However, on 28 September, 2005, Cozma was sentenced by the Romanian High Court of Cassation and Justice to serve 10 years in prison for the January 1999 Mineriad, which included time already served.
+His request to be released on parole was denied on 2 June, 2006.
 After serving the full term, Cozma was finally released on 2 December 2007, but was restricted from returning to either Petroșani or Bucharest.